 Staff Resources

-We recognize you have your own internal onboarding process at BRS or in your department/unit; here’s where yours and ours intersect.
-We have curated information that you may find the most useful in your interaction with the VSPA as you conduct your work to appoint postdocs, visiting scholars, and visiting student researchers.
-This includes resources on policy and compliance, recommended activities to help integrate researchers into the UC Berkeley community, and information on where to turn for help when concerned about an individual's well-being.
+We've curated key information to support your work in appointing postdocs, visiting scholars, and visiting student researchers.
+This includes resources related to policy and compliance, recommended activities to help integrate researchers into the UC Berkeley community, and guidance on where to seek help if you’re concerned about an individual's well-being.

 University Services Fee

-The University Services Fee (USF) allows visiting scholars and visiting student researchers to have access to the world-class facilities and resources UC Berkeley has to offer and to receive quality career and professional development programming and resources provided by the VSPA.
+The University Services Fee (USF) provides visiting scholars and student researchers with access to UC Berkeley's world-class facilities and resources, as well as quality career and professional development programming and resources offered by the VSPA.

-In order for a VS and VSR to be provided with an official affiliation with the university, payment of the USF must be made prior to the approval of appointments/reappointments in the VSPA Gateway system.
-You can find more details about the fee on our USF page.
+To receive an official affiliation with the university, payment of the USF is required before the approval of appointments or reappointments in the VSPA Gateway system.
+For more details about the fee, please visit our USF page.

 Appointments & Gateway

 Once you have been granted access to VSPA Gateway, sign in with your CalNet credentials to begin submitting applications.
-Check out our Gateway Tutorial Guide (PDF file) for detailed step-by-step instructions.
+Check out our Gateway Tutorial Guide for detailed step-by-step instructions.

 Review the corresponding criteria for the visiting scholar and visiting student researcher titles to ensure applicants meet eligibility requirements prior to submitting an application for approval in Gateway.